 Sherina Petit is a dispute resolution lawyer in the energy, trade and transport team based in London.
-She specialises in international arbitration and ADR.
+She specialises in international arbitration, litigation, ADR and regulatory investigations.

 Sherina has experience in regulatory investigations, including assisting on a US Foreign Corrupt Practices Act investigation relating to the UN’s Oil for Food Programme in Iraq.

-Sherina sits as an arbitrator in international arbitrations and is an expert in India-related matters.
+Sherina regularly sits as an arbitrator in international arbitrations and is an expert in India-related matters.
 She is also a published writer and speaker on international arbitration and has recently co-authored a chapter of the book “Arbitration in England” edited by Julien Lew QC.

 Sherina serves on the LCIA Board of Directors, the ICC Indian Arbitration Group, the SIAC Users Council and the SIAC Users Council’s Regional/National Committee for the United Kingdom.
 She was featured as one of “the next generation of partners setting the disputes agenda” in the Legal Business Disputes Yearbook 2015